Discover Taipei off the beaten path

 3. Bookworms unite at Eslite bookstore!

-Photo credits: Music Pancake on Flickr
+Photo credits: JiahuiH on Flickr

 Running through day and light, the Eslite Bookstore Dunhua runs for 24 hours and is the biggest bookstore in Taipei!
 Dubbed as Asia’s best bookstore by TIMES magazine, visit this peaceful refuge of more than 200,000 books in multiple languages, covering topics such as music, travel, arts, religion and anything under the stars!